P2333/Papers-of-Robust-ML/README.md

 * [Robust Decision Trees Against Adversarial Examples](http://web.cs.ucla.edu/~chohsieh/ICML_2019_TreeAdvAttack.pdf) (ICML 2019) <br/> A method to enhance the robustness of tree models, including GBDTs.

-* [Adversarial Training for Free!](https://arxiv.org/pdf/1904.12843.pdf) <br/> A fast method for adversarial training, which shares the back-propogation gradients of updating weighs and crafting adversarial examples.
+* [Adversarial Training for Free!](https://arxiv.org/pdf/1904.12843.pdf) (NeurIPS 2019) <br/> A fast method for adversarial training, which shares the back-propogation gradients of updating weighs and crafting adversarial examples.

 * [Improving Adversarial Robustness via Promoting Ensemble Diversity](https://arxiv.org/pdf/1901.08846.pdf) (ICML 2019) <br/> Previous work constructs ensemble defenses by individually enhancing each memeber and then directly average the predictions.
 In this work, the authors propose the adaptive diversity promoting (ADP) to further improve the robustness by promoting the ensemble diveristy, as an orthogonal methods compared to other defenses.